-Join Richard Harrington for an in-depth discussion in this video Connection options, part of Tethered Shooting Fundamentals.
+Join Richard Harrington for an in-depth discussion in this video Connection options, part of Learning Tethered Shooting.

 With a modern digital camera, chances are you have more than one way to tether.
 Let me walk you through some of the typical connection options that are going to be available.
 One of the last common denominators, is to take advantage of the actual memory card slot.
 Now, some DSLRs are going to have two slots, which is great.
 Typically, one's going to be SD the other's going to be compact flash, or maybe two SDs.
 And what this is going to allow you to do is drop in a wireless card.
 So you can go get a card that's going to actually work.
 Pop that into the second or primary slot.

 And then by adjusting the camera menu settings, you can set it to go ahead and mirror to both cards.
 In this case, maybe you're going to shoot raw to one card.
 And a JPEG preview image to the other.
 And that can be easily wirelessly tethered out to the computer, or another device.
 Maybe your camera has a dedicated Wi-Fi option built in.
 More and more cameras are doing that.
 And if not, you'll even find sometimes that they include an option to just have a dedicated port.
 So, this particular Nikon of mine, came with a specific Wi-Fi adapter, right here.

 And in this case, it just plugs into the USB port, but it does the job.
 So I could take that.
 And plug it in.
 And in this case, I could use the Nikon software to make the connection, and transfer things to my wireless device, like my mobile phone or my tablet.
 These Wi-Fi solutions are a little bit slower than going with a direct connection type.
 They work and they're ultra-convenient, because you're wireless.
 But they're not perfect.
 So what happens if you want to be wired?
 Well, what options do you have?
 Well, more and more, thanks to DSLR video, you're going to see cables like this one, which is an HDMI cable.